Elmiron and Your Eyes: What the Research Shows About Pigmentary Maculopathy

-Elmiron and Pigmentary Maculopathy: A Causal Link
+Elmiron and Pigmentary Maculopathy: An Overview of the Evidence

-Pharmacology and Reported Adverse Effects
+Pharmacology and Reported Adverse Events

 Mechanistic Pathways and Risk Factors